With so many different types of savings accounts, it’s difficult to know the right account for you.

 Here’s a quick explanation of the main types of savings accounts we provide:

-A Cash ISAs is simply a savings accounts where you don’t pay tax on you interest.
-Anyone over the age of 16 can put up to a maximum of £15,240 into a Cash ISA during the tax year which starts in April (rate set for 2015/2016).
+A Cash ISA is simply a savings accounts where you don’t pay tax on your interest.
+Anyone over the age of 16 can put up to a maximum of £20,000 into a Cash ISA during the tax year which starts in April (allowance set for 2017/2018).